BgeeDB/BgeeDB_R/README.md

 tableOver <- makeTable(myTopAnatData, myTopAnatObject, results, 1)
 ```

-*Warning*: it is debated if FDR correction is appropriate on enrichment test results, since tests on different terms of the ontologies are not independent.
+*Warning*: it is debated whether FDR correction is appropriate on enrichment test results, since tests on different terms of the ontologies are not independent.
 A nice discussion can be found in the vignette of the ```topGO``` package.